YoichiMukai/Yoichi-website-academic/content/talk/ASA_ASJ/index.md

 +++
-title = "The role of fluency and rhythm in the assessment of task delivery" date = 2025-09-27T00:00:00  # Schedule page publish date. draft = false
+title = "The effect of reduction and orthographic consistency in an auditory repetition task" date = 2025-09-27T00:00:00  # Schedule page publish date. draft = false